parhameftekhar/Deep-learning/README.md

 # Assignment 1

-* In this assignment multi-class support vector machine (SVM) is implemeted.
+* In this assignment linear multi-class support vector machine (SVM) with soft-margin is implemeted.

 # Assignment 2